vdmitriyev/blog/content/tech/article3-golang-in-notepad-plus-plus.md

-Title: Learn Go Programming: A Beginner's Guide for 2024
+Title: Unlock Syntax Highlighting in Notepad++ for Go
 Date: 2024-09-21 20:00
 Summary:
 Tags: notepad++, go, golang, highlight, tech

 Updated on: **21.09.2024**

 Highlighting code in a text editor like Notepad++ or Visual Studio Code is a important feature for software developers.
 It helps you quickly identify different elements in the code (e.g., variables, functions, and keywords).
 This makes it easier to read, understand, and find specific parts of your code.